mautic/developer-documentation-new/docs/design/feedback.rst

 - Help Users understand the value of the missing data:

   "Device information helps optimize your Campaigns for different platforms.
-Once we have this data, you'll see detailed analytics here."
+Once this data becomes available, see detailed analytics here."

 - Use icons, colors, or visual elements to indicate areas that need attention.

 This approach not only improves immediate usability but also accelerates Users' learning curve, leading to more sophisticated use of the platform over time.
 Users do not feel "stuck" when encountering areas without data, but are instead motivated to explore and fill those gaps.

+.. vale off

 "No Results" template
 ---------------------

+.. vale on

 Mautic includes a reusable template for displaying informative messages when no results are available.
 This template offers a consistent and flexible way to provide User feedback, with options for additional actions.

-Template Structure
+Template structure
 ------------------

 .. code-block:: twig